-Section 404: Management's annual report on internal control over financial reporting

-In accordance with the requirements of section 404 of Sarbanes-Oxley, the following report is provided by management in respect of the Company's internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the US Securities Exchange Act of 1934):
+Section 404: Management's annual report on internal control over financial reporting In accordance with the requirements of section 404 of Sarbanes-Oxley, the following report is provided by management in respect of the Company's internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the US Securities Exchange Act of 1934):

 - Management is responsible for establishing and maintaining adequate internal control over financial reporting for the Group.
-Internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS, including the reconciliations required under US GAAP - Management conducted an evaluation of the effectiveness of internal control over financial reporting based on the framework in Internal Control Integrated Framework issued by the Committee of Sponsoring Organisations of the Treadway Commission - There have been no changes in the Group's internal control over financial reporting during 2006 that have materially affected, or are reasonably likely to affect materially, the Group's internal control over financial reporting - Management has assessed the effectiveness of internal control over financial reporting, as at 31st December 2006, and its conclusion will be filed as part of the Group's Form 20-F - PricewaterhouseCoopers LLP, which has audited the consolidated financial statements of the Group for the year ended 31st December 2006, has also audited management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of the Group's internal control over financial reporting under Auditing Standard No. 2 of the Public Company Accounting Oversight Board (United States).
-Their audit report will be filed with the Group's Form 20-F.
+Internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS, including the reconciliations required under US GAAP. - Management conducted an evaluation of the effectiveness of internal control over financial reporting based on the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organisations of the Treadway Commission. - Management has assessed the effectiveness of internal control over financial reporting, as at 31st December 2006, and has concluded that such internal control over financial reporting was effective.
+In addition, there have been no changes in the Group's internal control over financial reporting during 2006 that have materially affected, or are reasonably likely to affect materially, the Group's internal control over financial reporting. - PricewaterhouseCoopers LLP, which has audited the consolidated financial statements of the Group for the year ended 31st December 2006, has also audited management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of the Group's internal control over financial reporting under Auditing Standard No. 2 of the Public Company Accounting Oversight Board (United States).
+Their audit report may be found on page 85.